setr/pychan/README.md

 - [ ] Thread Watcher (JS/AJAX)
 - [ ] Report
        - Currently nothing in DB to support that
-       - But it's probably just an additional table
+       - But it's probably just an additional table.
+Just need to email right people or display it or something